Luigi-Ranno/Chessboard_Patterns/README.md

 ## ♟️ Supported Pieces

 The engine natively supports both standard chess pieces and a vast array of Fairy Chess pieces.
+To learn more about Fairy Chess, please get started with https://en.wikipedia.org/wiki/Fairy_chess.

 To see exactly how any piece moves and attacks, check the **`piece_moves/`** directory!
 You can generate these diagrams yourself by running `python generate_piece_moves.py`.

+The list of Fairy Chess pieces is very long (https://en.wikipedia.org/wiki/List_of_fairy_chess_pieces), if you are intrigued by certain pieces feel free to implement, or contact me and I will try implementing it.

+Currently, the following pieces are implemented:

 ### Leapers (Fixed-distance jumpers)
 Leapers jump directly to a target square, ignoring any pieces in between.